EldrexDelosReyesBula/LanQ/README.md

 # LanQ

-LanQ is a premium, offline-first QR code generator built by the LanDecs team.
-It is designed to prove that powerful and professional tools do not require cloud services, subscriptions, analytics, or user tracking.
+[LanQ Web App](https://lanq.landecs.org) – A premium, offline-first QR code generator built by the LanDecs team.
+LanQ enables users to create professional, privacy-first QR codes entirely in the browser, with no cloud services, subscriptions, or tracking.

-LanQ runs entirely in the browser, keeping all data on the user’s device while providing high-quality QR generation and customization features.

 ---

 ## Features

 ### QR Code Types
-LanQ supports multiple QR code formats in a single application:
+Generate a wide variety of QR codes in one app:
-- WiFi
+- WiFi credentials
-- vCard
+- vCard / Contact cards
-- SMS
+- SMS messages
-- Email
+- Email addresses
-- Phone
+- Phone numbers
 - Cryptocurrency addresses
 - Social media links
-- Custom URLs and text
+- Custom text or URLs

+### Intelligent Templates & Coloring
+- Auto-blend templates for professional and visually appealing QR designs
+- Smart color adjustments to ensure QR readability
+- Multiple presets for quick generation or branding purposes

-### Design and Customization
+### Design & Customization
-- 6+ professional design presets
-- Custom colors and backgrounds
-- Adjustable borders and corner radius
+- Adjust colors, borders, and corner radius
-- Clean and modern visual styles for branding
+- Choose from modern, minimalist, or creative styles
+- Create unique QR codes suitable for print and digital media

 ### Export Options
-- Infinite-resolution SVG export
+- High-resolution, print-ready SVG files
-- Print-ready output with no quality loss
-- Ideal for both digital and physical use
+- Scalable for any digital or physical application

-### Offline-First
+### Offline & Privacy
-- Works fully offline after first load
+- Fully offline after initial load
-- Installable as a Progressive Web App (PWA)
+- Progressive Web App (PWA) support for offline usage
-- No internet connection required
+- All data is processed locally; nothing leaves your device
+- Zero tracking, analytics, or server logs

 ---

-## Privacy and Security

-LanQ is built with privacy as a core principle:
-- All processing is done locally in the browser
-- No servers, databases, or APIs
-- No analytics, tracking pixels, or logs
-- QR codes never leave the user’s device

----

-## Why LanQ
+## Why LanQ?

-Traditional QR generators often lock features behind subscriptions, track user activity, or expire generated codes.
-LanQ removes these limitations by offering:

-- Complete feature access with no paywalls
+Traditional QR generators often:
+- Track user activity
+- Lock features behind subscriptions
+- Expire generated codes

+LanQ solves these issues by offering:
+- All premium features unlocked for free
 - Permanent QR codes with no expiration
-- Full user control over data
+- Full user control and local processing
-- Professional-quality output at no cost
+- Professional-quality output for personal or business use

 ---

+## How to Use

+1. Open [LanQ](https://lanq.landecs.org) in your browser
+2. Select the QR code type
+3. Enter your data
+4. Apply intelligent templates or customize colors and style
+5. Preview and export as SVG for print or digital sharing

+---

 ## Technology

-- Browser-based application
+- Browser-based QR code generation
 - Offline-first architecture
+- Intelligent template and color blending engine
-- SVG-based QR rendering
+- SVG rendering for infinite resolution
 - PWA support for installation and offline usage

 ---

-## Use Cases

-- Personal QR codes
-- Business cards and branding
-- Marketing materials
-- Print media
-- Privacy-focused projects

----

-## About LanDecs

-LanQ is developed by **LanDecs**, a team focused on privacy-first, offline-capable, and user-respecting software.
-LanDecs products prioritize transparency, performance, and long-term usability without unnecessary data collection.

----

 ## License

-LanQ is provided as-is for public use.
-Licensing details can be added here if applicable.
+LanQ is free for public use with all features unlocked.
+Refer to individual file licenses for contributions.

 ---

 ## Contact

-For updates, documentation, and other LanDecs projects, visit the official LanDecs platforms.
+For more LanDecs projects and updates, visit [LanDecs](https://landecs.org).